The Ultimate Kristin Hannah Reading List: Books in Order of Publication

 In “Magic Hour,” Hannah tells the story of a child psychologist named Julia, who is called to help a young girl who has been found living in the woods.
 As Julia works to uncover the girl’s past, she confronts her own demons and learns about the power of love and healing.
 This novel beautifully explores themes of trauma and the resilience of the human spirit.

-Read other book series: Mitch Rapp Series
+Read also: Mitch Rapp Series

 True Colors